Science

 - Grade 9-12

-- Regular or honors Biology required course for graduation
+- Biology is a required course for graduation

 This course is a laboratory science course that investigates the relationship between the structure and function of molecules, organisms, and systems.
 Students discover biological concepts through inquiry approach.
 Standards for Scientific Inquiry, Technology and Engineering, and Mathematics are taught in the context of the content standards: From Molecules to Organisms: Structures and Processes, Ecosystems, Heredity, and Biological Change.
 Learning methods include online interaction, class and online discussions, labs, simulations, demonstrations, unit tests and departmental benchmark exams.
 This course prepares students for the End of Course exam.